codecypher/LearnAI/checklist/applied_ml_checklist.md

 - Instance-based like k-Nearest Neighbors and Learning Vector Quantization

-- Simpler methods like Naive Bayes, Logistic Regression and Linear Discriminant Analysis
+- Simpler methods such as Naive Bayes, Logistic Regression and Linear Discriminant Analysis

-- Decision Trees like CART and C4.5/C5.0
+- Decision Trees such as CART and C4.5/C5.0

 - Complex non-linear approaches like Backpropagation and Support Vector Machines